datagrok-ai/public/help/visualize/viewers/statistics.md

 | Context menu \| Statistics              | Choose descriptive statistics to show                     |
 | Context menu \| Save as table           | Add statistics table to the workspace                     |

+## Statistical Measures

+The results include a set of frequently used statistics, among them the measures of central tendency and dispersion:

+  * arithmetic mean and median
+  * standard deviation
+  * minimum and maximum
+  * number of unique values
+  * number of missing values

 ## Videos